Otnakp/kube/blog.md

 Kubernetes (k8s, count the words in "ubernete") is an open source container orchestration tool that lets you scale your applications easily and prevents downtime.
 That's a lot of things, so let's break them down one by one to get a clearer idea.

 ## Big apps come with big responsibilities
 You may have developed some simple backend and frontend application, for example an app that lets you add records to a database.
 But let's go even simpler and let's not think of the DB now, let's say you have a frontend that sends numbers to a backend and the backend returns that number multiplied by 2.
 You deploy your app to the internet and you are good to go, right?
 No, you are not.
-You would be if this app was used by you and your friends, but in a **production** (very heavily used wording that means someone paid a lot of money to have the app built and running) environment you can't just say you are done, because you face some issues:
+You would be if this app was used by you and your friends, but in a **production** (very heavily used wording that means someone paid a lot of money to have the app built and running) environment you have to do something more, because you face some issues:

  - What if I get so many users that the server gets overloaded and becomes very slow?
  - What if you want to update your application?
 For example, you want to now support division by 2
  - What if the backend crashes or is bugged?
 Will you restart it manually at 3 a.m.?

 Kubernetes is what you need.
 Built by Google and open sourced in 2014, k8s solves all those issues, and more.
 Now that you know why Kubernetes matters we can start understanding how to use it.
 As a small note, I would like to point out that k8s is not one of those topics where you see results or effects immediatly.
 It's not like a cool physics experiment or a topic like machine learning where you can immediatly see results like recognizing images or generating text.
 You will not be able to just deploy a huge application and see k8s in action, keeping it alive when a server goes down and scaling it at will.
 But you will be able to try cool things like updating your app in real time, with no down time, which is super cool.
-If you need motivation to keep going, just think that every major company (Google, Amazon, Meta ...) all use Kubernetes extensively and that it will be a very useful tool if you want to persue a software engineer career.
+If you need motivation to keep going, just think that many major [company](https://kubernetes.io/case-studies/) all use Kubernetes extensively and that it will be a very useful tool if you want to persue a software engineer career.
 It is also useful to deploy machine learning models.

 ## Microservices
 *Feel free to skip this paragraph if you already know what microservices are*